fleabitdev/glsp/notes/gc.md

 ## Safe-Internals Mode

-We create a garbage collector in safe Rust by making the `Gc` smart pointer into a thin wrapper over an `Rc`.
+We create a garbage collector in safe Rust by making the `Raw` smart pointer into a thin wrapper over an `Rc`.
 We break reference cycles by using interior mutability to clear some types when they become unreachable, rather than when they're actually dropped by Rust.

-This cycle-breaking is achieved in the `Gc::free()` function.
+This cycle-breaking is achieved in the `Raw::free()` function.
 In `"unsafe-internals"` mode, this is an actual deallocation.
-In safe mode, it uses internal mutability to remove `Gc` pointers from *some* types.
+In safe mode, it uses internal mutability to remove `Raw` pointers from *some* types.
 We can't clear all types, because that would require interior mutability to be added to a number of types which don't need it, like `Bytecode`.
 However, it's safe to leave many types as they are, because they can never produce a reference cycle: